mts-soft/sql-infer/README.md

 # sql-infer

 Type inference and static analysis for PostgreSQL queries built on SQLx and sqlparser.
+Do `pip install sql-infer` to get started.

 ## Why was sql-infer made?
 We were originally using SQL Alchemy ORM within the organization as minimal research suggests it to be the go-to.
 We had a couple problems with it: